madeso/bookshelf/content/books/97things/thing_12.md

 +++
-title = "Code Is Design"
+title = "12: Code Is Design"
 weight = 12
 +++